SimitTomar/Rest_Api_Test_Automation/videoPointers.md

 - npm module moduleName@latest command
 - Global vs Local installation

+### High level walkthrough of node_modules folder

+### Run the Feature file through Cli and show the logs, explain why that is hapenning

+### Create employees.steps.js (to cater to employees.feature.
+Tell that its a best practise to add **steps** in the name)

+### [Require] Cucumber in employees.steps.js

+### Explain about const & let

-### [Require] Cucumber is employees.js, explain that require is an inbuilt function of nodejs used to include modules that exist in separate files.
+Explain that require is an inbuilt function of nodejs used to include modules that exist in separate files.
 The basic functionality of require is that it reads a JavaScript file, executes the file, and then proceeds to return the exports object

 ### Now, Paste the signatures corresponding to the steps.

 ### Run again, the steps will pass, but tell that the API itself is not getting tested as of now

-### Introduce Axios at this point, show the website.
+----------------------Video 2-----------------------------

+### Introduce Axios at this point (Famous HTTP client for node.js with 8-9m weekly downloads, we'll use it to perform various CRUD operations and other stuff)

+### Install Axios through np i axios --save-dev

+### Require Axios in employees.steps.js

+### Copy Post Body from RestPanda and explain about **request options**

+### Explain a bit about the below in the second step:
+* async/await
+* axios function
+* then function

+### Explain a bit about Chai/Nodejs Assertion

+### Run only once all 3 are automated

+### Change name in the Feature File to fail the scenario

+### Rerun scripts and show failure

 [package.json]: 'https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/'